Generalized Dimension Reduction Using Semi-Relaxed Gromov-Wasserstein Distance: Introduction

 \item We develop and unify the theory of generalized MDS and semi-relaxed GW distances by exhibiting connections to variants of the Gromov-Hausdorff (GH) distance that have appeared previously in the literature.
 Theorem \ref{thm:equivalent_mGH} and Theorem \ref{thm:srgh_equals_srgw} together show that a symmetrized version of the $p=\infty$ semi-relaxed GW distance is equal to the modified GH distance of~\cite{memoli2012some}, which, in turn, appeared in classical work on generalized MDS~\cite{bronstein2006generalized}.

+\item By drawing the connection between the MDS and srGW problems, we are able to design an efficient algorithm (SRGW+GD) for computing MDS embeddings into manifolds, consisting of an initial discretized optimal transport computation followed by a gradient descent stage.
+This allows general target spaces, and produces significantly better embeddings (quantitatively and qualitatively) than a naive gradient descent algorithm (Table \ref{tab:distortiontable} and Figure \ref{fig:scatterplots}).

-\item Based on our theory, we provide simple and efficient algorithms for computing MDS embeddings into spheres.
-This is demonstrated by embedding a dataset of rotated images into a circle, and GPS coordinates of cities onto a $2$-sphere (Section \ref{sec:experiments}).
-In Section \ref{sec:redistricting}, we apply our method to ensembles of political districting plans for low-population states.
-We achieving a natural and effective visualization of each ensemble as a distribution on a circle. \end{itemize}
+\item Using experiments on the MNIST dataset, we show that SRGW+GD matches or outperforms SMACOF MDS for Euclidean target spaces.
+We demonstrate its effectiveness for embeddings into spheres on a dataset of rotated MNIST images, and a set of GPS coordinates of cities.

+\item In the final section, we apply SRGW+GD to ensembles of political districting plans for low-population states, achieving a natural and effective visualization of each ensemble as a distribution on a circle.
+These visualizations lead to pertinent insights into the distribution of possible districting plans for each state. \end{itemize}
-\paragraph{Limitations.} When embedding data into a manifold, the manifold has to be determined in advance (either through expert knowledge or via some other method) including a reasonable estimate of its size (though size parameters can be learned during the gradient-descent stage).
-Our method performs best when the data geometrically embeds into the manifold, not just topologically; for embeddings which favor local behavior one should instead turn to methods like t-SNE or circular coordinates from persistent cohomology~\cite{de2009persistent}, or adapt the distance function on the data itself before computing the embedding.
-Our redistricting findings in Section \ref{sec:redistricting} are a proof-of-concept that our method can support fair redistricting.
-However, our visualizations should not be viewed in a vacuum as characterizing the nuanced notion of ``fair map'', not least because we rely on a redistricting algorithm which does not operationalize all redistricting rules (e.g.~preserving counties, Voting Right Act compliance).